-The Group's operations are primarily located in Kazakhstan.
-Consequently, the Group is exposed to the economic and financial markets of the Republic of Kazakhstan which display characteristics of an emerging market.
+The Bank operates mainly in the Republic of Kazakhstan.
+Consequently, the Bank is exposed to the economic and financial markets of Kazakhstan which display characteristics of an emerging market.
 The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Kazakhstan.
 Depreciation of the Kazakhstan Tenge and volatility in the global price of oil also increases the level of uncertainty in the business environment.
 The recent geopolitical uncertainty around Russia and Ukraine has further elevated levels of economic uncertainty in Kazakhstan.

-In February 2022, because of the military conflict between the Russian Federation and Ukraine, a number of countries-imposed sanctions against the Russian Federation.
+In February 2022, because of the military conflict between the Russian Federation and Ukraine, a number of countries imposed sanctions against the Russian Federation.
 The conflict affects not only the economic activity of two countries but the global economy as well.
 As a result of sanctions, commodity and food prices have risen in many countries around the world, the established links between supply of resources have been disrupted, inflation also affects the prices, and analysts also forecast economic implications for the global industry.

-The consolidated financial statements reflect management's assessment of the impact of the Kazakhstan business environment on the operations and the financial position of the Group.
+The unconsolidated financial statements reflect management's assessment of the impact of the Kazakhstan business environment on the operations and the financial position of the Bank.
 The future business environment may differ from management's assessment.